wp-plugins/nextgen-facebook/readme.txt

 = Images and Videos =

-NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube, Vimeo, and Wistia (including the preview image).
-NGFB Open Graph+ was specifically written to support albums, galleries and images from [NextGEN Gallery v1.x and v2.x](http://wordpress.org/plugins/nextgen-gallery/), but it also works just as well with the built-in WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the features of this plugin**.
+NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, embedded videos from YouTube, Vimeo, and Wistia (including the preview image).
+NGFB Open Graph+ was specifically written to support albums, galleries and images from [NextGEN Gallery v1.x and v2.x](http://wordpress.org/plugins/nextgen-gallery/), but also works just as well with the built-in WordPress Media Library.

 = Twitter Cards =